How to Live a More Intentional Life: 23 Powerful Ideas to Inspire You

 When we think about living an intentional life, we sometimes don’t know what that fully means.
-The premise of living an intentional life is to discover and identify your values, paying attention to the choices and actions you take, and living life in accordance to being true to those values.
-When you decide to make the leap to living a more intentional life, you’re challenging yourself to be consciously aware of what you’re doing in all aspects of your life.
+The premise of living an intentional life is to discover and identify your values, paying attention and becoming more conscious of the choices and actions you take, and living life in accordance to being true to those values.
 You’re no longer passively making decisions or accepting ‘what is’ without responsibility, you’re actively working to choose and to be better than you were yesterday.
 Below, I’m going to give you 23 ideas to inspire you on how to live a more intentional life, so you can start the new year with a new outlook!

 Related Post: 50 Simple Things You Can Do To Change Your Life

 Why Should We Choose to Live a More Intentional Life?

 What Happens When We Choose to Live a More Intentional Life:

 When you choose to live a more intentional life, you’re actively saying to yourself ‘I’m choosing to live in a way that supports my values, and overall benefits my wellbeing’.
 As you make these changes to your life, you get closer to becoming and living as your authentic Self.

 What Is Your Authentic Self?